MarcelJurtz/Presenter/README.md

-# RemoteMouse
+# Presenter

-RemoteMouse based on JavaScript / Node
+Presenter for PowerPoint / similar slideshows.
+Based on JavaScript / Node using electron.

-This repository will contain the code of my planned project, a remote mouse, platform independent using electron, nodeJS, and JavaScript.
+## Status

+Running, Errorlog working.

-## Idea Collection
+## ToDo

-Features to be implemented:
+* Titlebar needs to be adjusted
-* Remote mouse, left-click, right-click, mousewheel-click
+* Authentification (via IP maybe?)
-* User authentification
+* Multi-user-functionality?
-* Multiple users at the same time (optional)

-Main reason on this repo is to learn node.
+* Back-button needs to be added

-## Modules to look at
+## Modules to be installed

-* robotJS
-* async
-* mongoose
-* express
+* electron
-* body-parser
+* robotJS for keyboard-automation